rackerlabs/support-how-to/content/cloud-networks/cloud-networks-faq.md

 #### Is this feature available from the Cloud Control Panel?

-No, this feature is not yet vaialble in the Cloud Control Panel.
+No, this feature is not yet available in the Cloud Control Panel.

 #### Is there a limit on the number of shared IP addresses that a tenant can have?